avo-hq/docs.avohq.io/docs/2.0/resources.md

 From this config, Avo will infer a few things like the resource's model will be the `Post` model and the name of the resource si `Post`.
 But all of those inferred things are actually overridable.

+You can see the result in the admin panel using this URL `/avo`.
+The `Post` resource will be visible on the left sidebar.

 ### Fields

 `Resource` files tell Avo what models should be displayed in the UI, but not what kinds of data they hold.
 You do that using fields.